Write for Hooked to Books

 Is republishing my submitted post on my blog possible?
 Yes, it is possible!
 We accept articles previously published on your blog, too.
 However, when we edit your post on Hooked to Books, we will request for your commitment not to have it republished on any other major website.

 Will I get paid?
 Yes!
 If we publish your article, we’ll pay you $30-40 depending on the amount of editorial work we had to employ.
-We use PayPal to send payments.
-Be sure to include your PayPal email address at the top part of your Google doc.
+If we publish your book review (long-form), we’ll pay you $10 as a contribution toward your next book!

 How long should my article be?
 It should be a 900+ word post, broken into eye-pleasing sections, paragraphs, and bullet points or lists where relevant.